 Resume formatting tips

 - Length: Keep your resume to 2 pages or under.
-You’ve probably heard that recruiters and hiring managers don’t have lots of time to read every resume, so keep yours brief if you want to ensure that they read all of the important info in yours.
+You’ve probably heard that recruiters and hiring managers don’t have lots of time to read every resume (and this is backed up by the latest resume statistics) so keep yours brief if you want to ensure that they read all of the important info in yours.

 - Font and text: Simplicity a pleasant reading experience are crucial if you want to highlight your most valuable skills to recruiters.
 Use a clear font (avoid fancy ones) and break up the text in your resume with bullet points to ensure information can be easily consumed.